CARDAMOM-framework/CARDAMOM/MANUAL/GETTING_STARTED.md

 - See Git Clone FAQ below for troubleshooting

 **Do not use .zip approach** (!) unless you only intend to download code once, and do not anticipate collaborating with team.

  ### git clone FAQ

+Q: "git clone doesn't work, because github needs a key: what do I do now?".

+A: To get a github key, follow instructions here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

  Get fatal error when typing "git clone https://github.com/CARDAMOM-framework/CARDAMOM_2.1.6c", what should I do?